bluetongueai/uberbase/README.md

 ## Getting Started

 You can start building on top of `uberbase` immediately by starting the `uberbase` container in a containerized environment.
-You'll instantly have access to a secure Postgres database, secured REST API, S3 compatible storage and an edge compute platform capable of running any OCI capable image (including `uberbase` itself with some modification if you want to get crazy).
+You'll instantly have access to a secure Postgres database, secured REST API, S3 compatible storage and an edge compute platform capable of running any OCI capable image.

 For integration into an existing project, or for a more customized setup, you can incorporate `uberbase` into an OCI compose project.